How to Create a Femtech Startup: Mobile Apps for Women

 After you get the necessary funds, you need to allocate them as effectively as possible.
 Note that you’ll need a significant part of your funds for marketing.
 Often, new startups focus 90% of their funds on development, leaving 10% for marketing; but often it’s not the right strategy.

-You have lots of options when it comes to development, and it’s possible to save up to 70% of your budget if you outsource your development to a country where development rates are lower.
+You have lots of options when it comes to development, and it’s possible to save up to 70% of your budget if you outsource your development to a country where healthcare app and web development rates are lower.

 Another strategy is to spend 80–100% of the budget on development and then enter another investment round to meet your marketing goals.
 At any rate, you should consider getting the same quality for less money with a company abroad.